jcleanto/lost-pets/README.md

-# React Pet Card - Dengun Exercise
+# Pet Card - Dengun Exercise

 This is an exercise for Dengun.